Colorado Wildflowers Photography Workshop: Crested Butte

 What's Included in the Colorado Wildflowers Photography Workshop:

-Pro Instruction • Classroom Courses • Portfolio Feedback Sessions • Snacks and Water
+Hands-on Pro Instruction • Classroom Courses • Portfolio Feedback Sessions • Snacks and Water

 Not Included: flights, hotel, car and food